A brief introduction to health insurance, last updated by the author October 2016.

 - medical conditions for which the individual has received treatment within five years of taking the policy out

 - cosmetic treatment

 - routine sight testing

 - treatment which has not been recommended by the patient's GP, except in an emergency.

-Some of these exclusions, such as pregnancy, may not apply to
+Some of these exclusions, such as pregnancy, may not apply to the most comprehensive policies.

 The main rating factors are: